 RLB Crane Index

-Rider Levett Bucknall's Crane Index measures the number of cranes present in major North American markets each January and July.
+Rider Levett Bucknall's Crane Index measures the number of cranes present in major North American markets each April and October – previously July and January.
 We're tracking construction activity in 10 of the largest U.S. cities RLB tracks as well as their combined crane count every six months.

 Latest report: July 2019

 - Rider Levett Bucknall RLB Crane Index: North America — July 2019

 - Construction Dive Los Angeles ties Seattle for most cranes in Q2 2019

 Architecture Billings Index